carnivuth/carnivuth_blog/content/blog/ANDROID_SETUP.md

 ---
-title: setup android the nerdy way
+title: Setup android the nerdy way
 date: 2024-11-16
 index: 20
+draft: true
 ---
-# SETUP ANDROID THE NERDY WAY

 With time passing by i'm getting more and more addicted to the terminal workflows that i've built, so Android devices for me are such a pain to work with but from time to time my main laptop runs out of charge so i'm forced to work with my tablet.